jwilder/dockerize/README.md

 ```

-If `inotify` does not work in you container, you use `-poll` to poll for file changes instead.
+If `inotify` does not work in your container, you can use `-poll` to poll for file changes instead.

 ```
 $ dockerize -stdout info.log -stdout perf.log -poll